 - Exchange-traded funds (ETFs).
 A diversified portfolio of securities from a range of asset classes and markets that generally aims to track the performance of an index.

 - Real estate investment trust (REITs).
-A class of securities that trade like shares on a securities exchange and typically generate income through a portfolio of real estate assets, which typically distribute income at regular intervals.
+A class of securities that trade like stocks on a securities exchange and typically generate income through a portfolio of real estate assets, which typically distribute income at regular intervals.
 The underlying assets of a REIT could include commercial, retail, industrial and residential properties located within a specific country or region.

 - American Depository Receipts (ADRs).
-Trade underlying securities of non-US companies trading in US markets with ADRs, which are certificates issued by a depository bank that gives the owner rights over a specified number of foreign shares.
+Trade underlying securities of non-US companies trading in US markets with ADRs, which are certificates issued by a depository bank that gives the owner rights over a specified number of foreign stocks.

 - Futures.
 Access and capitalise on a large selection of global stock indices, currencies, commodity, energy and precious metal.